-As we showed solutions for encrypting sensitive messages that may put you and others in danger, we also recommended people who do sensitive activities on the web to use Tor Browser and the Onion protocol.
-Tor Browser is a free open source browser that encrypts your internet connection and routes your internet through many rely nodes to conceal your identity and physical location while browsing the web, and protect your data from stealing and manipulation, and also help in circumventing censorship.
+As we showed solutions for encrypting sensitive messages that may put you and others in danger, we also recommend people who do sensitive activities on the web to use Tor Browser and the Onion protocol.
+Tor Browser is a free open source browser that encrypts your internet connection and routes your internet through many relay nodes to conceal your identity and physical location while browsing the web, and protects your data from being stolen and manipulated, and also helps in circumventing censorship.